tongxuCai/NYC-recycling/README.md

 Looking at recycling in New York City through the lens of wealth, race and public resources.

 # Who made this?
-This was created by Sawyer Click, Frida Cai and Aseem Shukla for the final project in Soma's Storytelling class at Columbia Jornalism School.
+This was created by Sawyer Click, Frida Cai and Aseem Shukla for the final project in Soma's Storytelling class at Columbia Journalism School.

 # Where did the data come from?
 Recycling data comes from NYC Open Data and demographic data comes from the Census (but I still need to get that data)